Montevideo Environmental Law Programme

 The Montevideo Programme for the Development and Periodic Review of Environmental Law (Montevideo Environmental Law Programme) is a United Nations sequential ten-year intergovernmental program for the development and periodic review of Environmental Law, designed to strengthen the related capacity in countries.
 The program was conceived in 1982.

 The program is based on the three pillars of the Charter of the United Nations which binds peace and security, human rights and development to the rule of law.

 UNEP (United Nations Environment Programme) is the Secretariat of the program.

 Objectives

 In 2019, the United Nations Environment Assembly adopted the Fifth Montevideo Programme, which runs from January 2020 to December 2029, developed to build on the successes of the past programs.
-Aim is to enable countries to meet the environmental objectives found in United Nations resolutions, in particular those adopted by the UN Environment Assembly and reflected in multilateral environmental agreements.
+The aim is to enable countries to meet the environmental objectives found in United Nations resolutions, in particular, those adopted by the UN Environment Assembly and reflected in multilateral environmental agreements.

 The aim of the Montevideo Programme is to: